-Incy Wincy (Itsy Bitsy) Spider is one of my favourite nursery rhymes and these easy to make Incy Wincy (Itsy Bitsy) Spider Play Resources really bring the nursery rhyme to life.
+Incy Wincy (Itsy Bitsy) Spider is one of my favourite nursery rhymes and these easy to make Incy Wincy (Itsy Bitsy) Spider Play Set really bring the nursery rhyme to life.

 Nursery rhymes are often the first ‘stories’ we tell our children, singing them to our newborns and revisiting them again and again over the years.
 A simple play set helps add meaning and understanding to the words and gives lots of opportunities for story telling, re-enacting, improvisation and of course FUN!
 Come and take a look at all of our fun nursery rhyme crafts.